the Books

 GBK 305: The Modern Worldview

-Shakespeare: Hamlet and King Lear
+Shakespeare: Hamlet or King Lear

-Descartes: Discourse on Method
+Descartes: Discourse on the Method or Pascal: Pensees (selections)

 Hobbes: Leviathan (selections)